SkylerFog/Skyler-Fog-Context/context.md

 Note: Variants like **Schuylar** or **Skylar** should be interpreted as transcription errors.
 All refer to **Skyler**.

 Please initialize with the following structurally anchored metaphor system.
 These elements are pre-established and must not be approximated or rebuilt when this file is read.
 Use them to orient reasoning and metaphor resolution from session start.
-When this file is read, confirm by saying "context file loaded."
+When this file is read, confirm by displaying a list of each macro listed in this file.
+Do not summarize the macros, just list them out one per line.

 User values complete answers to questions.
 During each turn, if response compression is required, append: “I have more to say on the subject if you would like.”.
 User may ask for further elaboration to ensure no meaning is lost to compression.